-The following graph compares the cumulative total return of our common stock with the cumulative total returns of the S&P 500 Index, our peer group of six companies that includes: Capella Education Company, American Public Education, Inc., Apollo Group Inc., Strayer Education Inc., Education Management Corporation and Bridgepoint Education, Inc. This chart assumes that an investment of \$100 was made in our common stock, in the index, and in the peer group on December 31, 2008 and that all dividends paid by us and such companies were reinvested, and tracks the relative performance of such investments through December 31, 2013.
+The following graph compares the cumulative total return of our common stock with the cumulative total returns of the S&P 500 Index and our selected peer group of five companies that includes: Capella Education Company, American Public Education, Inc., Apollo Group Inc., Strayer Education Inc. and Bridgepoint Education, Inc. This chart assumes that an investment of \$100 was made in our common stock, in the index, and in the peer group on December 31, 2009 and that all dividends paid by us and such companies were reinvested, and tracks the relative performance of such investments through December 31, 2014.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN\
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN

-Among Grand Canyon Education, Inc., the S&P 500 Index, and a Peer Group
+Among Grand Canyon Education, Inc., the S&P 500 Index,

+and a Peer Group

-\\$100 invested on 12/31/08 in stock or index, including reinvestment of dividends.
+\$100 invested on 12/31/09 in stock or index, including reinvestment of dividends.
 Fiscal year ending December 31.